 The Raspberry Pi 2 at the time of writing this article still lacks any Android port which is a bit disappointing.
 However, you do have access to a lot of Linux distributions such as snappy Ubuntu core, Raspbian, Ubuntu mate and a few others.
 It also supports Windows 10 IoT.

 The main Beaglebone black operating systems include Angstrom (default preinstalled OS), Debian, Fedora, Android, Archlinux and many others.
 As Angstrom is the default operating system, you will get the most support and the least problems using this on the Beaglebone.

 Since the Beaglebone black doesn’t have nearly the same specs as what the Raspberry Pi 2 currently has, it falls a bit behind regarding performance.
 You will find that running software packages a bit slower on the beagle.

 Support & Projects

 An important factor when choosing between the devices is how much support and projects there are for each.

 Both have a wide range of projects that you’re able to do with them.
-I will just briefly list them below along with a description on what you can expect the community to be like.
+I will briefly list them below along with a description of what you can expect the community to be.